What is Depreciation for Rental Property?

-The depreciation for the rental property can be termed as the reduction in the rental property value over time due to wear and tear age and deterioration.
-It is a systematic allocation of cost and could be used to write-off the taxes. and therefore, helps in lowering of taxes.
+The depreciation of the rental property can be termed as the reduction in the rental property value over time due to wear and tear, age and deterioration.
+It is a systematic allocation of costs and could be used to write off the taxes.
+And therefore, it helps in lowering taxes.

-Investors invest in a rental property and real estate with the intent of financial planning and to have sustainable positive cashflows.
-The rental property can be utilized for both sustainable cashflows in the form of rent and enhance equity value as the property rise in value.
-It makes liability of taxes as it is an expense that covers the cost of an asset and improving the rental property.
+Investors invest in a rental property and real estate with the intent of financial planning and having sustainable positive cash flows.
+The rental property can be utilized for both sustainable cash flows in rent, and enhanced equity value as the property rises in value.
+It makes liability of taxes as it is an expense that covers the cost of an asset and improves the rental property.

-- As per the broad rules of Internal revenue service or IRS, the rental properties can be assumed and treated to have a useful life of 27.5 years.
+- As per the broad rules of the Internal revenue service IRS, the rental properties can be assumed and treated to have a useful life of 27.5 years.

-- To arrive at an effective depreciation value, divide the cost of the rental property with the factor of 27.5.
+- To arrive at an effective depreciation value, divide the cost of the rental property by the factor of 27.5.

-- If in case a rental property is in the form of commercial property, then the useful life can be assumed up to 39 years.
+- If a rental property is in the form of commercial property, then the useful life can be assumed to be up to 39 years.

 - Land can never be utilized for depreciation; rather, the buildings and properties built on it would be regarded for depreciation.

-- The land is considered to have an infinite useful life.
+- The land is considered to have an indefinite useful life.

-- The fair tax assessment helps in the determination of the effective value of the land.
+- A fair tax assessment helps determine the effective value of the land.

 - The individual or the owner can start accounting for depreciation once the rental property is ready for the rental business.